 Round tables should have at least 137 cm between them while rectangular tables require 152 cm.
 Once chairs are pulled out this leaves a service area of 61cm although for main service aisles, we recommend you leave even more space to aid the flow of traffic.

 Our 60cm tables are intended for 2 people while our 70 and 80 cm are more suitable for 4.
 Our larger rectangular tables (80 x 120cm) will comfortably accommodate 6-8 guests while our largest round tables will seat 10.
 If you have a small floor space then stick to 60 and 70cm tables and if you have more space, then we’d recommend you offer a mix of table sizes.

 Finally always buy commercial furniture as this is specifically designed to withstand frequent, regular use and are more strong and durable than residential tables.

-At Cafe Solutions we stock a wide range of cafe tables and are currently offering 15% of all table tops.
-Why not browse our online store and view our complete range of furniture and benchtop equipment, or if you’re passing through Brendale call in to our showroom and see our products first hand.
+At Cafe Solutions we stock a wide range of cafe tables and are currently offering 15% off all table tops.
+Why not browse our online store and view our complete range of furniture and bench-top equipment, or if you’re passing through Brendale call in to our showroom and see our products first hand.
 We’re your one stop cafe furniture and equipment supplier.
-If you’ve any questions about our products please give us a call on (07) 3205 1616 and we’ll be pleased to assist.
+If you’ve any questions about our products please give us a call and we’ll be pleased to assist.